 Vitamin B and fatty acids help to build a healthy skin and coat.
 A dog with a dull coat or flaky skin could benefit from a fish oil supplement or any supplement with polyunsaturated fatty acids.

 Vitamin A, which is found in many protein sources like liver and dairy products, is the chief protector of your pet’s vision.
 While most pets foods will contain enough, a lack of vitamin A can lead to vision problems including night blindness.
 Skin and hair are also damaged by an insufficiency of this vitamin.
 If you're concerned about your pet's vitamin A intake, talk to your vet about adding a supplement.
 Be sure to seek the advice of your vet since too much vitamin A can lead to coat and bone issues.
 Supplementing a complete, high-quality dog food is not usually necessary unless your dog is getting most of their diet from table foods or treats.
+For pets suffering from liver problems, a supplement like Denamarin for dogs can be extremely helpful.
+Learn more about Denamarin here.

 Vitamins and Supplements for Senior Pets